Aerocatia/ringhopper-old/README.md

-# invader
+# Invader (old version)

-This is the Rust rewrite of Invader.
+This is the initial Rust rewrite of Invader, started in 2022.

+Main development has moved to [ringhopper](https://github.com/FishAndRips/ringhopper), however this version may still see some small fixes and additions while the remaining features are implemented.

 The original C++ project can be found on https://github.com/SnowyMouse/invader